kitesi/scoped-sort/README.md

 - `u` remove duplicates
 - `i` case insensitive
 - `n` sort by numbers
-- `m` combined with regexs, instead of sorting after the matched text, it sorts using the matched text
+- `p` combined with regexs, instead of sorting after the matched text, it sorts using the matched text

 ### Regexs

 You can also specify a regex, this will sort using the text _after_ the match.
-If you want it to use the matched text, use the argument `m`.
+If you want it to use the matched text, use the argument `p`.
 Text that do not match will be left in place, and will be at the top (or bottom if reversed).
 Also worth noting, the regex language is **javascript**.